Ten reasons to adopt an adult cat at a glance

 Don’t shelter cats have issues?

-This is a common misconception; there are many reasons cats find themselves homeless through no fault of their own.
+This is a common misconception.
+There are many reasons cats become homeless through no fault of their own.

 - The previous owner has passed away

-- Change in circumstances, moving into a rental, divorce, sickness, moving to another country
+- Change of living circumstances, moving into a rental, divorce, illness, moving to another country

-- Can no longer afford to care for the cat
+- Can no longer afford to care of the cat

 - New baby in the home

-- Moving into a house where cats aren’t permitted
+- Moving into a house where cats aren’t allowed

 - Unwanted gift

-- Cats who have become lost and have no identification (microchip or tag) to find the owners
+- Cats that are lost have no identification (microchip or tag) to find the owners

 - Cat is no longer wanted, no time for the cat, bored, adopted a new kitten or puppy